tasdikrahman/tasdikrahman.me/_posts/2019-04-04-self-hosting-highly-available-kubernetes-cluster-aws-google-cloud-azure.md

 - Forget about masters for a second, for worker nodes, the components above is all you need for it to connect to the cluster.
 - Everything is running inside kubernetes.
 - Master nodes might have systemd units and some other specialised scripts to run.
-- There is no disctinction between the nodes.
+- There is no distinction between the nodes.

 <center><img src="/content/images/2019/04/k8s-disctinction.png"></center>